 It is interesting to note that Daizenshuu 10 also mentions that, prior to Toriyama coming up with the title “Dragon Ball Z”, the anime staff had been considering such names as “New Dragon Ball”, “Dragon Ball 2”, “Dragon Ball 90”, “Dragon Ball: Wonder Boy”, and “Dragon Ball: Gohan’s Big Adventure”.

 Toriyama mentions in his Daizenshuu 3 interview that “during the story when Goku was training at Kaiō-sama‘s place, [the anime staff] said they wanted one more character, so I thought up the character of ‘Gregory'”.
-Toriyama’s memo on Gregory is shown in the first Dragon Ball Z Anime Special.
+Toriyama’s memo on Gregory is shown in the first Dragon Ball Z Anime Special, a “mook” (magazine-style book) released by Shueisha in October 1989.
 Along with several sketches of Gregory, there is also a height chart comparing him to Goku and Kaiō.

 The Dragon Ball Z Anime Special guide also provides some additional details for Gregory: